Best Times for a Photo Session

 THE SUNRISE OR SUNSET

 That period when daytime turns to night or vice versa.
-Visually this is one of the most beautiful and creative time periods to capture and create vivid & dramatic portraits.
+Visually this is one of the most beautiful and creative periods to capture and create vivid & dramatic portraits.

 • ideal for atmospheric & dramatic images especially as the sky flares above